 This exhibition catalogue designed by Takaaki Matsumoto includes a forward, interview with the artist, a biography and exhibition history, and the exhibition checklist of 48 artworks.
 The exhibition and publication trace the work of this Japanese-born, Los Angeles-based ceramist from 1971 through 2003.

-This publication and the accompanying museum exhibition begin to reverse the trend in many museum shows of exhibiting fine art objects influenced mostly by European artists and craftspeople.
+This publication begins to reverse the trend in many museum shows of exhibiting fine art objects influenced mostly by European artists and craftspeople.
 In recent years, a group of talented native Ameircan artists have selected glass as a medium for their creative expression.
 Illustrated in this beautiful publication, native American artists have turned inward, using the studio art methods initially implemented by the American Studio Glass Movement to create works of art inspired by objects of use and ritual to Native Americans.
 These artists draw upon their rich heritage to forge a contemporary Indian aesthetic.
-Their work shows a clear continuity with the past in design and form and their choice of glass as a medium is a clear reflection of their contemporary sensibilities.
-Many of the artists featured are actively involved in the life and ceremonies of their respective nations.
 The shapes and designs in their contemporary work, while clearly connected to the iconography and imagery of their cultural heritage look rather original when transformed into the glass medium.
 Unlike their predecessors however, who learned their craft by apprenticeship within their own culture, these artists have chosen to study glass making at universities, art institutes and specifically the Pilchuck Glass School with Dale Chilhuly, David Svenson, and others.
 They have not only mastered this medium but have taken it to new dimensions, creating bybrid glass forms that blend European, American and Native traditions in dramatic and exciting ways.

 Every Exit Is An Entry: The Life and Work of Liam O’Gallagher shares the art, writing, and story of a highly original individual.
 A creative catalyst in 20th century art and literature, O’Gallagher spent a lifetime avoiding the spotlight.
 With his life-partner Robert Rheem and a close circle of friends, he inhabited the world of free-thinkers, painters, beat poets and sages, quietly impacting the lives of others.
 With unprecedented access to the artist’s archives and journals, author Kevin Wallace explores O’Gallagher’s life and work, joined by guest authors William Gray Harris, Whit Hibbard, Jan Herman, Cynthia Newby Luce, Michael McClure, India Supera, and Lewis Warsh, and insights from friends and associates, including Charles Amirkharian, Michael Bernsohn, Henry Dakin, Hammond Guthrie, Roshi Joan Halifax, Judith McBean, Paul Sand, & Gerd Stern.